teddy-mczieuwa/elf/README.md

 TODOS
 - Create a refresh button to work as the run button
 - setup the create database and drop database on the renderer process
+- create and implement the refresh (compile) button
 - modify the update

 USEFUL LINKS